 No adjustments to the carrying value of assets were recognised during the financial year as a result of climate-related risks impacting current accounting estimates and judgements.
 No other transactions have been recognised during the financial year specifically due to climate-related risks impacting the agency.
-The agency continues to monitor the emergence of material climate-related risks that may impact the financial statements of the agency, including those arising under the Queensland Government's Queensland 2035 Clean Economy Pathway, and other Queensland Government climate-related policies or directives.
+The agency continues to monitor the emergence of material climate-related risks that may impact the financial statements of the agency, including directives from the Government or Queensland Treasury.